-- Positions must be (1) tenured or tenure-track faculty; (2) non-tenure-track research professorial ranks; (3) lecturers or senior lectures; OR (4) regular staff positions. - Positions must be full-time. - Petitions for post-doctoral or graduate assistants, faculty research assistants and research associates will not be supported. - The salary for this position must be paid by UMBC. - The department/unit and college/division must stipulate an intention to maintain the appointment for at least three years.
-If a position is funded by a grant, the hiring department or unit must already have secured a minimum of three years of future funding at the time the permanent resident petition process begins and must demonstrate that continued funding for an indefinite period beyond the three years is highly probable. - IES only files permanent residency applications that qualify for the EB-1-2 Outstanding Professor or Researcher or the EB-2 Members of the professions holding advanced degrees (labor certification under "special handling").
-Under the EB-2 category, "special handling" is used for college and university professors and benefits from a less stringent labor certification process. - The employee must have held the position for at least two years.
+- Positions must be (1) tenured or tenure-track faculty; (2) non-tenure-track research professorial ranks; (3) teaching professors; OR (4) regular staff positions. - Positions must be full-time. - Petitions for post-doctoral or graduate assistants, faculty research assistants and research associates will not be supported. - The salary for this position must be paid by UMBC. - The department/unit and college/division must stipulate an intention to maintain the appointment for at least three years.
+If a position is funded by a grant, the hiring department or

-- EB-1 Outstanding Professor or Researcher: Applications for faculty and researchers who meet the criteria for Outstanding Professor or Researcher as defined by the Department of Homeland Security will also be processed by authorized outside immigration counsel, liaising with IES staff.
-Faculty with a current, valid status should hold that status for at least two years before the department can advocate to IES to begin their Permanent Resident application. - EB-2 Members of professions holding advanced degrees Labor Certification under Special Handling: Applications for faculty and staff who meet the criteria for "special handling" of the labor certification process as defined by the US Department of Labor will be processed by authorized outside immigration counsel, liaising with IES staff.
+- unit must already have secured a minimum of three years of future funding at the time the permanent resident petition process begins and must demonstrate that continued funding for an indefinite period beyond the three years is highly probable. - CGE only files permanent residency applications that qualify for the EB-1B Outstanding Professor or Researcher or the EB-2 Members of the professions holding advanced degrees (labor certification under "special handling").
+Under the EB-2 category, "special handling" is used for college and university professors and such applicants benefit from a less stringent labor certification process. - EB-1B Outstanding Professor or Researcher: Applications for faculty and researchers who meet the criteria for Outstanding Professor or Researcher as defined by the Department of Homeland Security will also be processed by authorized outside immigration counsel, liaising with CGE staff. - EB-2 Members of professions holding advanced degrees Labor Certification under Special Handling: Applications for faculty and staff who meet the criteria for "special handling" of the labor certification process as defined by the US Department of Labor will be processed by authorized outside immigration counsel, liaising with CGE staff.